When you have diabetes, you're more at risk of cardiovascular disease, which can lead to a stroke.

 But the good news is, you can reduce this risk and we'll take you through this too.

 Let's start with your blood vessels.
-You've got millions of blood vessels all over your body and they carry blood cells to and from your heart.
-If you have too much glucose (sugar) in your blood for a period of time, your blood blood vessels can start to get damaged.
+You have many miles of blood vessels inside your body and they carry blood cells to and from your heart.
+If you have too much glucose (sugar) in your blood for a period of time, your blood vessels can start to get damaged.

 This is because your body can't use all of this sugar properly, so more of it sticks to your red blood cells and builds up in your blood.
 This build-up can block and damage the vessels carrying blood around your body, starving the brain of oxygen and nutrients.